willstepp/writings/hunger/hunger.md

 That also is true.

-Do you not eat?
+Do you not eat on your journey?

 Sometimes from the river I catch trout that I cook upon the fire.
 It keeps me going but not enough to keep me strong.
 As you can see.

-With fresh eyes Mika regarded himself and saw how thin he had become.
-His arms were like two sticks, his former strength atrophied away.
-His legs were the same.
-For the first time he could see himself as others did and wanted to cry.
+With fresh eyes Mika regarded himself and saw how thin and bony he had become.
+His arms were like two sticks, his former lean and muscular physique atrophied away.
+His legs were the same as his arms.
+His feet were calloused and bruised from miles and his hands were calloused from carrying the bucket.
+For the first time he could see himself as others did and it made him want to cry.

 They told me you refused to join the warriors in the defense of the village.
 They told me you were banished forever.
 I thought to come here to find you.

 She looked around and now that the fog was clearing and the frost melting it was all grass and briars growing around old farm equipment and the ashes of a yearly bonfire they held to burn the things they no longer could use.
+This was no place to live.
+There was no love in it.

-They sat together and did not speak although they each thought about many things they wanted to say.
-Tears welled in his eyes as he remembered the days of his childhood and how they were so happy then.
+They sat together and did not speak for some time, although each thought about many things they wanted to say to the other.

+Tears welled in Mika’s eyes as he remembered the days of his childhood and how they were so happy then.
 In the days when Sakima was still alive and he and his mother and father took blankets to the ceremonial grounds and lay under the sun all day long for no reason at all.
 Just to be together and to enjoy the gift of the day.
 Mika looked up and saw that the eyes of his mother also welled with tears and he thought perhaps she was remembering the same day as him.
-Mika reached out to embrace his mother.
+He reached out to embrace his mother.

-I miss you, mama.
+Mama I miss you.
 And father.
-I miss my friends and the people of my tribe.
+I miss my friends and the people of the tribe.
 I miss how life was before.
 Those days will never come again, that is for sure.
-Will they come again?
+Be honest with me and tell me, will they come again?

 Mika looked at his mother.
 She looked back at her son and saw that he needed to be close to her now, to hear her voice.
 She held him and feathered his hair between her fingers like she did when he was small.